On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Methodology

 We call a lifting model, $f(X): \mathbb{R}^{N\times2} \rightarrow \mathbb{R}^{N\times3}$, \textit{geometrically consistent} if the following equivariance property holds for any $X \in \mathbb{R}^{N\times2}$ and an in-plane rotation, $R_\theta \in \text{SO}(2)$, about the angle $\theta \in [0, 2\pi)$:

-which means that any (global) in-plane rotation of the input 2D keypoints corresponds to a rotation about the optical axis of the output 3D point set (see Figure~\ref{fig:geometric_consistency}), leaving the depth-coordinate invariant.

-Enforcing exact equivariance given by Eq.~\eqref{eq:geometrical_consistency} may be too restrictive since the true 2D$\rightarrow$3D mapping is often only approximately rotation-equivariant in practice.
+which means that any (global) in-plane rotation of the input 2D keypoints (about the image centre) corresponds to a rotation about the optical axis of the output 3D point set (see Figure~\ref{fig:geometric_consistency}), leaving the depth-coordinate invariant.
+At the same time, enforcing exact equivariance given by Eq.~\eqref{eq:geometrical_consistency} may be too restrictive since the true 2D-to-3D mapping is often only approximately rotation-equivariant in practice.
 The exact equivariance can thus prevent the model from producing an optimal prediction.

+In Section~\ref{sec:experiments}, we investigate how geometrically consistent common 2D-to-3D lifting models \cite{martinez17_3dbaseline,zheng21_poseformer} are and how useful and limiting the constraint in Eq.~\eqref{eq:geometrical_consistency} becomes in practice by employing the following types of models: